 DVC phone bankers made almost one million calls in 2020 to get out the votes and elect Joe Biden and Kamala Harris, and win back the Senate.
 Join our team to make a difference in the next election!

 In-person phone banking is back!

-Join us at our 2022 Headquarters for in-person training and phone banking every Sunday at 3pm, beginning on August 28.
-We’re helping Rafael Warnock and Catherine Cortez Masto hold onto their Senate seats.
-RSVP and get more details here.
-Walk-in volunteers are welcome!
+Join us at our 2022 Headquarters for in-person phone banking!
+We’re helping Raphael Warnock and Catherine Cortez Masto hold onto their Senate seats.
+Sign up here to make calls in the final days of the 2022 election.

 You can still call from home